Menu

 EVENTS

-Please see our notices page for more information.
+The Alvecote Wood Calendar has sold out - Sorry.
+Please see our Products page for more information.

-July 2007 - Stephen was riding past a neglected piece of woodland near Tamworth in Staffordshire, a piece of woodland that had intrigued us both for a number of years and which Stephen had been interested in buying some years ago, but missed the opportunity.
+In July 2007, Stephen was riding past a neglected piece of woodland near Tamworth in Staffordshire, a piece of woodland that had intrigued us both for a number of years and which Stephen had been interested in buying some years ago, but missed the opportunity.

 Then he spotted a "For Sale" sign in the ditch and thought he'd missed the opportunity again! ...But he hadn't.
 After checking with local conservation groups and dialogue with the owners that ended with a nervous wait for the sealed-bid auction results, we became the proud owners of 11 acres of ancient semi-natural woodland in the far North of Warwickshire, consisting of some 150 or more large oak trees and a variety of other tree species, in October 2007.
 Little did we know how much this would change our lives!